salpharre/BeyondVacation/README.md

 Browse Page:
 * Less than or equal to operator not working, cards will only render if options chosen exactly match info on rental space
-* Choosing party size + max price per day must be submitted twice for cards to render
-* Choosing rental type, party size and bathroom facilities work together at the first submit but not with max price per day included
-    - All options must be chosen and submitted twice

 ### Contributors